-Twenty-four hours after the 9/11 attacks, The Trust joined with the United Way of New York to create a fund to help the victims, their families, and the affected community.
+The afternoon of the 9/11 attacks, The Trust joined with the United Way of New York to create a fund to help the victims, their families, and the affected community.
 It raised more than half a billion dollars, which it spent on direct assistance to those affected by the attacks, worker training, healthcare, and other recovery efforts.

 After Brooke Astor died, at age 105, the State Attorney General selected The Trust to invest $45 million from her estate in nonprofit groups to improve literacy of New York City children in the early grades.

 After the divisive 2016 presidential campaign, The Trust created a temporary $1 million fund for grants to protect immigrant and LGBTQ New Yorkers from rising hate crimes and rapid changes to federal immigration and health care policies.

 Years of Trust support for justice reform paid off when policymakers raised the state’s age of criminal responsibility from 16 to 18.
 Now The Trust is working to ensure that, instead of teens languishing in adult prisons, they are going to local youth courts and rehabilitation programs.

 When the coronavirus pandemic hit the region in early 2020, The Trust and its suburban divisions quickly formed funds in collaboration with other donors—corporations, foundations, and individuals—to marshal aid to nonprofits unprepared for the disruptions to the economy and life as we knew it.